alcstat/Sentiment-Analysis-for-Persian-Text/README.md

 # Checking the features interpretability

-To see, weather it is possible to to classify our text using the features we built, We must check the below scatter plot.
+To see weather it is possible to to classify our text using the features we built, We should check the below scatter plot.

 ``` r
 mylabel <- c("Train Pos", "Train Neg")